How to transform a new-built flat into a very personal space

 An oversized round mirror, like a stylised crescent moon, is offset from the wall and lit along its perimeter.

-The husband also commissioned us to design a wall-to-wall unit for the his collections of LPs and guitars.
+The husband also commissioned us a wall-to-wall unit for the his collections of LPs and guitars.
 Every detail of this piece was fine-tuned with the client and the joiner.
-The room has a beautiful view of the Shard, but it did not have a use for them.
-It has now become a very special and much-loved music room.
+The room has a beautiful view of the Shard and has now become a very special and much-loved music room.

 The project transformed the apartment into a home.
 There is now talk of changing the open living area.
-The clients asked us to replace the white glossy kitchen with a custom-designed one.
+The clients asked us to replace the white glossy kitchen with a custom-design.
 They also want to change the triangular veranda into a winter garden and dining room.